Your shortlist

 Creating a care plan

-Right from the start, we focus on working in partnership with families to get to know each individual and understand their personal history.
-This begins with the option to develop a life story book even before a resident is admitted and continues with our monthly Resident of the Day programme, in which families and friends are invited to an in-depth review of care plans covering everything from medication to lifestyle and food choices.
+Right from the start, we work in partnership with families to get to know each individual and understand their personal history.
+This begins with the option to develop a life story book even before a resident is admitted, and it continues with our monthly Resident of the Day programme, in which families and friends are invited to an in-depth review of care plans covering everything from medication to lifestyle and food choices.

 Your care options